annayakymova/MeraTeam/flask11/README.md

-# Flask-REST
+# Flask-REST-Practic
- 1. Rework your page which display details about Plant to work with SQLALCHEMY.
+ 1. Create ability to update employee.
- 2. Create Employee table
+ 2. Create ability to delete employee

  You should create a file .env and add to it: